Isle of Man Retail Sector

 With 10% of the workforce employed within retail and income from retail distribution accounting for approximately 5% of GDP, retail is a significant part of the Isle of Man’s economy which, in today’s world, is also seen as a prominent leisure activity.

 To keep pace with rising expectations of the public, it is becoming increasingly important to develop the shopping experience and continue to attract custom.

-The Isle of Man Retail Sector Strategy was launched in December 2013 by the Chamber of Commerce’s Retail Committee, who took the lead role, in conjunction with the Department of Economic Development and the Department of Infrastructure’s Planning division.
+The Isle of Man Retail Sector Strategy was launched in December 2013 by the Chamber of Commerce’s Retail Committee, who took the lead role, in conjunction with the Department for Enterprise and the Department of Infrastructure’s Planning division.

 The strategy sets out a clear vision of the future: to promote competitive and accessible retail and leisure environments in our town centres, which offer choice and convenience for consumers, improve the economy and enhance residents’ quality of life.

 It also provides future development guidance, which is seen as essential by the sector, potential investors and property developers alike.
 It will inform Government policy in a range of relevant areas and will form part of the evidence base for the forthcoming reviews of the Island Strategic Plan, the Area Plan for the East and the preparation of a Central Douglas Masterplan.